TerribleDev/blog.terribledev.io.hexo/source/_posts/Building-dotnet-core-apps-and-packages-with-gulp.md

 ```

-Gulp easily lets you add more tasks, and you could easily create a task to tag and push the container.
+Gulp can easily lets you add more tasks, and you could easily create a task to tag and push the container.

 ## Conclusion